Skarnsund Bridge

-The Skarnsund Bridge (Skarnsundet bru or Skarnsundbrua) is a 1010 m long concrete cable-stayed bridge that crosses the Skarnsundet strait, in the municipality of Inderøy in Trøndelag county, Norway.
-When finished in 1991, it replaced the Vangshylla–Kjerringvik Ferry and it gives the communities in the municipalities of Mosvik and Leksvik easier access to the central areas of Innherred.
+The Skarnsund Bridge (Skarnsundet bru or Skarnsundbrua) is a 1010 m long concrete cable-stayed bridge that crosses the Skarnsundet strait in Inderøy Municipality in Trøndelag county, Norway.
+When finished in 1991, it replaced the Vangshylla–Kjerringvik Ferry and it gives the communities in Indre Fosen Municipality easier access to the central areas of Innherred.
 The bridge is the only road crossing of the Trondheimsfjord, and is located along Norwegian County Road 755.

 The bridge has a span of 530 m, making it the longest of its type in the world for two years.
 The two 152 m tall pylons are located at Kjerringvik on the west side, and at Vangshylla on the east side.
 Following the opening, there was a seventeen-year collection of tolls, needed to finance 30% of the 200 million kr investment.
 In 2007, the bridge was listed as a cultural heritage.
-In 2012, the municipalities of Mosvik and Inderøy (on either side of the bridge) were merged to form one large municipality of Inderøy.
+In 2012, Mosvik Municipality and Inderøy Municipality (located on either side of the bridge) were merged to form one large municipality of Inderøy.

 Background

-Prior to its 2012 merger with Inderøy, Mosvik was a separate municipality on the Fosen peninsula and part of the old Nord-Trøndelag county.
+Prior to its 2012 merger with Inderøy Municipality, Mosvik Municipality was a separate municipality on the Fosen peninsula and part of the old Nord-Trøndelag county.
 The first automotive transport from Mosvik to the more populated area of Innherred commenced in 1958, when the ferry company Innherredsferja started the Levanger–Hokstad–Vangshylla–Kjerringvik–Venneshamn route.
-In 1964, the road between Kjerringvik and Vennesham, both in Mosvik, opened, and a new ferry was purchased, establishing the Vangshylla–Kjerringvik Ferry.
+In 1964, the road between Kjerringvik and Vennesham, both in Mosvik Municipality, opened, and a new ferry was purchased, establishing the Vangshylla–Kjerringvik Ferry.

 The ferry, and subsequently the bridge, is located at the narrowest section of Skarnsundet, between the villages of Kjerringvik and Vangshylla.
-In addition to Mosvik, the bridge also caters for the larger municipality Leksvik (now part of Indre Fosen municipality), further out down the fjord.
+In addition to Mosvik Municipality, the bridge also catered to the neighboring Leksvik Municipality (now part of Indre Fosen Municipality), further out down the fjord.
 The bridge is the only one to cross the Trondheimsfjord.